Updated October, 2023

 Working capital is an important part of a cash flow analysis.
 It is defined as the amount of money needed to facilitate business operations and transactions, and is calculated as current assets (cash or near cash assets) less current liabilities (liabilities due during the upcoming accounting period).
 Computing the amount of working capital gives you a quick analysis of the liquidity of the business over the future accounting period.
 If working capital appears to be sufficient, developing a cash flow budget may not be critical.
 But if working capital appears to be insufficient, a cash flow budget may highlight liquidity problems that may occur during the coming year.

 Some cash flow budgets are constructed so that you can monitor the accuracy of your projections.
-These budgets allow you may make monthly cash flow projections for the coming year and also enter actual inflows and outflows as you progress through the year.
+These budgets allow you to make monthly cash flow projections for the coming year and also enter actual inflows and outflows as you progress through the year.
 This will allow you to compare your projections to your actual cash flows and make adjustments to the projections for the remainder of the year.

 Reasons for Creating a Cash Flow Budget

 Think of cash as the ingredient that makes the business operate smoothly just as grease is the ingredient that makes a machine function smoothly.
 Without adequate cash a business cannot function because many of the transactions require cash to complete them.

-By creating a cash flow budget you can project your sources and applications of funds for the upcoming time periods.
+By creating a cash flow budget you can project sources and applications of funds for the upcoming time periods.
 You will identify any cash deficit periods in advance so you can take corrective actions now to alleviate the deficit.
 This may involve shifting the timing of certain transactions.
 It may also determine when money will be borrowed.
 If borrowing is involved, it will also determine the amount of cash that needs to be borrowed.

 Periods of excess cash can also be identified.
 This information can be used to direct excess cash into interest bearing assets where additional revenue can be generated or to scheduled loan payments.